-But if you have a Halloween pot luck or block party to go to, I have ton of Halloween potluck ideas to share with you. and need a fun halloween drink to put you in the Halloween spirit, I’ve got this dye-free all natural Purplicious Potion.
+But if you have a Halloween pot luck or block party to go to, I have ton of Halloween potluck ideas to share with you.
+And if you need a fun halloween drink to put you in the Halloween spirit, I’ve got this dye-free all natural Purplicious Potion.
 This is a concoction my husband developed a few years ago during our great pomegranate experiments.

 You see, when you combine pomegranate juice with pineapple juice it turns naturally purple and this is the base of this drink.
-You can keep it this way for something kid friendly, or add some booze for a bit of kick, as we did in our recipe.
+You can keep it this way for a kid friendly halloween drink, or add some booze for a bit of kick, as we did in our recipe.

 Need another dye-free spooky Halloween drink?
 How about my Kiwano Margarita?
 It’s naturally green!